timberland-sig/rh-linux-poc/README.md

 - enter `dhcp` to use dynamic addressing,
 - press `Enter` to accept the default value.

 This enables connecting virtual bridges to physical network interfaces, allowing the `host-vm` to access external NVMe targets on the network.
+For example, if you have an NVMe storage array reachable via one the network interfaces, you may choose to bridge `virbr1` or `virbr2` with that interface and thus obtain the ability to test NVMe/TCP boot from that storage array.

 **CAUTION:** Mistyping the IP addresses is the most common configuration mistake we encounter.
 If you find NVMe/TCP boot not working later, please double-check all IP address configurations.